vanderdavidcar/evolution/README.md

 For files update_nxos_custfields.py, update_ios_custfields.py and update_iosxr_custfields.py, put IP Address or FQDN in lines 34 (hostname="") and 51 (name="").

+# Exercises:

+4 - Collect information for devices with Status = Active, Tenant = NOC in Netbox Doing a loop to find Status = Active, Tenant = NOC in Netbox
+  Using code collect_status.py

-# Note:
+#  # Note:

-I need more concepts about class and functions to create pytest file to works properly.
+Using code collect_status.pyI n eed more concepts about class and functions to create pytest file to works properly.
 So the files start with test_* name doesn't work from pytest.